Case by case basis

 }

-The string "male" is used three times, which is very wasteful.
+The word male is used three times, which is quite redundant.

-The following program is a combination of cases 1, 3, and 4.
+The following program is a concatenation of cases 1, 3, and 4.

 #include <stdio.h>